FirebirdSQL/jaybird/src/documentation/faq.md

 In general this error means that Jaybird requested a connection with properties not supported by Firebird.
 It can have other causes than described below.

+#### Cause: user name or password is null ####

+With Jaybird 3 and higher connecting to Firebird 3 or higher, leaving user name or password null will lead to Jaybird not trying any authentication plugin, and as a result, Firebird will reject the connection.

+With Firebird 2.5 and earlier, or Jaybird 2.2, this situation will normally yield error _"Your user name and password are not defined.
+Ask your database administrator to set up a Firebird login."_.

+#### Cause: wirecrypt required ####

 With Jaybird 2.2.x connecting to Firebird 3 or higher, this usually means that the setting `WireCrypt` is set to its (default) value of `Required`.